ani71ket/UnqueCloudbookAssignment/README.md

-# College Appointment System
+# Student Appointment System

-A RESTful API backend system for managing professor-student appointments at a college.
+A fully functional RESTful API designed to handle scheduling and management of appointments between professors and students in a college environment.

 ## Features